• Skip to main content

 The Photo Argus

-Silhouettes are a photography subject that doesn’t get old.
-They’re easy enough for beginners to shoot, yet interesting enough to continue shooting as an expert.
+Silhouette photography is subject that doesn’t get old.
+It’s easy enough for beginners to shoot, yet interesting enough to continue shooting as an expert.

 Silhouettes remain interesting for a long time partly because there are so many situations and ways to shoot them.
-You can create them with backlighting, like a sunset, or with a more complicated technique like composite photography.
+You can create them indoors or outdoors, simply backlighting subjects against the sky or using more complicated techniques like off-camera flash or composite photography.
 You can also shoot dark subjects like crows against a light background to create a mock silhouette, particularly in black and white.

 Whichever approach you choose, you’ll have to think carefully about composition to make sure the silhouette is clear and striking.
 An interesting silhouette won’t necessarily draw attention by itself.
 It needs a great composition to be truly powerful.